Australian Bombshell Nicole Thorne Dazzles Instagram Followers In Sparkly Low-Cut Dress

 It seems that Nicole has a thing for wearing sparkly cowl-neck dresses as this isn’t the first time she has worn one on Instagram.

 In a previous post she uploaded to the social media platform last month, she wore a mini dress that was very similar to the one she sported in her most recent photo series.
-The frock was silver and looked to be covered in sequins but was more loose-fitting.
+That frock was silver and looked to be covered in sequins but was more loose-fitting.
 It featured rhinestone-bedazzled straps, an asymmetrical hem, and slits on both sides.

 “Twinkle twinkle,” she wrote in the caption before tagging the source of the outfit, Noodz Boutique.
 “The perfect party dress.”